 If DIY isn’t your thing, then I you’ll love these vinyl decals I recently found.
 I’m not sure how weather resistant the decal would be, but it’s definitely an easier way to accomplish the personalized look!

 Of course, adding the traditional autumn shades to our porch decor, is only fitting.
 Orange is one of my favorite colors, too!
 Mums are the perfect floral to add to any pots you might have, I picked up a medium-sized one at our local nursery.
 I will say, I’ve had a hard time keeping it alive!
 Perhaps it’s our weather, as it stayed warm up until about a week ago, but while it was alive, it added a nice pop of autumnal yellow to the porch.

 And if you’re all about simple, then just go for the seasonal wreath!
-I’ve found almost all my wreaths at HomeGoods, but I’ve also seen some nice finds at Pier1 and AtHome.
+I’ve found almost all my wreaths at HomeGoods, but I’ve also seen some nice finds in-store at the AtHome.
 I swear by this wreath hook – under $7 and no rusting!